Efficient Neural Controlled Differential Equations via Attentive Kernel Smoothing: Experiments Setup

 \subsection{Ablation Studies and Visualization}

 \textbf{Solver Tolerance Analysis.} To investigate speed-accuracy trade-offs specifically for spline-based methods, we conducted ablation studies on the solver tolerance for the Linear and Cubic Neural CDE baselines.
 We varied the absolute and relative tolerances across $\{10^{-1}, 10^{-2}, 10^{-3}, 10^{-4}\}$ to determine whether relaxing precision constraints could accelerate these models without catastrophic accuracy loss.
-This results is shown in Figures~\ref{fig:single_kernel}, \ref{fig:diff_heads}, and \ref{fig:same_heads}.
+These results are shown in Figures~\ref{fig:single_kernel}, \ref{fig:diff_heads}, and \ref{fig:same_heads}.

 \textbf{Impact of Head Count and Smoothing.} We conducted comprehensive ablation studies varying the number of attention heads $M \in [1, 8]$.
 We tested two smoothing configurations: (1) \textit{homogeneous}, where the bandwidth $h$ is identical across all heads; and (2) \textit{heterogeneous}, where $h$ is distinct for each head (initialized with geometrically spaced values).
 This comparison, visualized in Figure~\ref{fig:heads_ablation}, assesses the solver's ability to integrate systems with multiscale stiffness.